Lovage

 What goes wrong

 Leaf miners (Phytomyza spp.) create winding pale tunnels in the leaf tissue.
-They’re primarily cosmetic damage - the plant survives and produces new leaves.
-Remove and destroy heavily infested leaves; do not compost them.
+They’re primarily cosmetic - the plant survives and produces new leaves.
+Remove and destroy heavily infested leaves; do not compost them, as the larvae continue developing in the composted material.

-Powdery mildew can occur on older foliage in late summer, particularly in humid conditions.
-Remove affected leaves; it doesn’t spread to young growth aggressively.
-Good air circulation prevents most cases.
+Powdery mildew can appear on older foliage in late summer, especially in humid conditions or where air circulation is poor.
+Remove affected leaves.
+Good spacing prevents most cases; it doesn’t spread aggressively to young growth.

 Crown rot in waterlogged soils kills lovage reliably.
-Ensure drainage is adequate, particularly in clay soils.
-This is the one condition lovage does not tolerate.
+This is the one condition it does not tolerate.
+Ensure drainage is adequate before planting - this is non-negotiable in clay soils.

 Bolting reduces leaf quality and triggers die-back of the current season’s stems.
 Cut flower stalks before they fully develop if you want to extend the leaf-harvest season.
 Letting some umbels go to seed is worthwhile for the spice harvest or for seed saving.

-Begin harvesting outer leaves when the plant is 12-18 inches tall.
-Don’t harvest more than one-third of the plant at once in the first year - let it build root mass.
-From year two onward, harvest freely.
-The leaves dry well but lose some flavor intensity compared to fresh.
-Blanch and freeze stems for long-term storage in soup bases.
+Start harvesting outer leaves when the plant is 12-18 inches tall.
+In the first year, don’t take more than one-third of the plant at once - let it build root mass for the following seasons.
+From year two onward, harvest freely throughout the growing season.

 Harvest seeds when the umbels have turned brown and dry but before they shatter - usually mid to late summer.
-Cut umbels and hang them upside down in paper bags to finish drying and catch seeds.
+Cut umbels and hang them upside down in paper bags to finish drying and catch the seeds.
+Store dried seed in a sealed glass jar away from light.

 Related crops: Arugula, Fennel, Parsley